Children of Llullaillaco: Background

-The Inca Empire (Quechua: Tawantinsuyu, "The Four Regions"), was the largest empire in pre-Columbian America, and possibly the largest empire in the world during the early 16th century.
+The Inca Empire (Quechua: Tawantinsuyu, "The Four Regions"), was the largest known empire in pre-Columbian America.
 The empire arose in the area around the city of Cusco, high in the Andes Mountains in modern-day Peru, in the 13th century.
-The Inca civilisation did not expand much geographically until the mid-15th century.
+The Inca civilization did not expand much geographically until the mid-15th century.
 However starting under the rule of Pachacuti in 1438 the Inca swept throughout South America along the Andes mountains, conquering local peoples along the way and consolidating a massive land empire within the span of less than a century.
 The Inca Empire reached its maximum geographical extent around 1530 and then began a rapid decline culminating in the fall of Cusco in 1533, along with the execution of the emperor Atahualpa by conquering Spaniards.

 Child sacrifice, referred to as capacocha or qhapaq hucha, was an important part of the Inca religion and was often used to commemorate important events, such as the death of a Sapa Inca.
 Human sacrifice was also used as an offering to the gods in times of famine and as a way of asking for protection.
 Sacrifice could occur only with the direct approval of the Inca emperor.
 Children were chosen from all over the sprawling Inca empire and were picked primarily based on their "physical perfection".
 Children chosen for sacrifice were generally "sons and daughters of nobles and local rulers".
 They were then taken hundreds or thousands of miles to Cusco, the capital, where they were the subject of important purification rituals.
 From there the children were sent to high mountaintops throughout the empire to be sacrificed.
 According to traditional Inca belief, children who are sacrificed do not truly die but instead watch over the land from their mountaintop perches, alongside their ancestors.
 The Inca considered it a great honour to die as a sacrifice.

+According to Spanish chronicler Pedro Cieza de León who visited Cusco in 1550, the chosen Virgins of the Sun god, whose task it was to weave and dye woollen cloth for the service of the temple near Cuzco and to prepare chicha, could also be buried alive (sacrificed) if they had violated their celibacy by engaging in sexual intercourse with a male.
+Spanish historian, Pedro Sarmiento de Gamboa, wrote that by the time of Inca Yupanqui's reign, these women were being used as his concubines.

-Many other well-preserved mummies, such as Mummy Juanita, have also been found on Andean mountaintops.
+Other well-preserved mummies, including Mummy Juanita, have been found on mountaintops in the Andes.